 b.
-Year 2 Activities and Results
+Year 3 Activities and Results

-The work done in Year 2 has culminated in the completion of the primary stated goal of the project, which is the production of a short document that has been delivered to the NHC staff which provides guidance as to how to adjust wind observations in tropical storms and hurricanes to account for the effect of undersampling (Nolan and Klotz 2017).
-The form of the document was modeled after an earlier document that provides guidance for how to convert flight-level winds, and low-level wind speeds reported by dropsondes as they fall through the hurricane boundary layer, into surface wind speeds (Franklin 2001).
-This new document provides guidance for 4 kinds of observations: 1) SFMR measurements of surface wind speed; 2) surface wind estimates from satellite scatterometers; 3) surface winds reported by fixed instruments; 4) minimum surface pressure estimates from dropsondes or surface instruments.
+At the end of Year 2 the primary goal of this JHT project was achieved: delivery of a report providing guidance to operational hurricane forecasters on how to adjust wind observations in tropical storms and hurricanes to account for the effect of undersampling (Nolan and Klotz 2017).
+This document provides guidance for 4 kinds of observations: 1) SFMR measurements of surface wind speed; 2) surface wind estimates from satellite scatterometers; 3) surface winds reported by fixed instruments; 4) minimum surface pressure estimates from dropsondes or surface instruments.
 Where possible, the document provides different undersampling corrections for storms of different intensities and different size.